AndrasE/secret-original/README.md

 ## Hi there 👋

 While I was doing my self-studies on Udemy I felt intrigued to take a project further as by using EJS with MongoDb user could interact with the App.
-This was the first finished app for the idea.
-As I wanted to add extra bits, I later recreated the repo and redisinged it.
-Simple application, but a useful base!
+This was the first finished product.
+As I wanted to add extra bits, I later recreated the repo on the name secrets and redesigned it.
+This one is maybe a s imple application, but also a very useful base!

-I hope you find it useful for your own project!
+I hope you can find it useful too!

 Thank you, code safe! 💻